 “Toby and Gabby.”
 Jacko hid a grin at seeing the expression on the other mans face.

-Jacko reached for his cup and took a sip of the now cold coffee.
-He didn’t want to give away anything more about Ella than he already had.
+Jacko reached for his cup and took a sip of the now cold coffee not giving anymoe away than he’d already told him.

 Jacko nodded once.